kshlm/kshlm.in/content/about/this-site.md

 The site can be viewed without Cloudflare's intervention by visiting [blog.kshlm.in](https://blog.kshlm.in/) for verification.

+### Forestry

+[Forestry](https://forestry.io "Forestry") is a Git backed CMS that works with multiple static site generators.
+This site uses Forestry to manage the content in [kshlm/kshlm.in](https://github.com/kshlm/kshlm.in).

 ### Github

 [Github](https://github.com/) provides git and git-lfs hosting.
 The source for the site (and the Hugo configuration) are available at [kshlm/kshlm.in](https://github.com/kshlm/kshlm.in).